-David Cole is legal affairs correspondent for The Nation and a professor at Georgetown University Law Center, is the author, most recently, of Engines of Liberty: The Power of Citizen Activists to Make Constitutional Law (March 2016).
+David Cole, legal affairs correspondent for The Nation and a professor at Georgetown University Law Center, is the author, most recently, of Engines of Liberty: The Power of Citizen Activists to Make Constitutional Law (March 2016).

 If the US is to prevail in the war on terror, we must do it by

 distinguishing ourselves from the enemy.
 Torture and degrading

 treatment are as morally evil as terrorism, because they brutally

 Recent rulings upholding the right of the executive branch to jail and try terror suspects in military tribunals raise questions about whether the judiciary can keep presidential powers in check.
 Will a realigned Supreme Court give Bush a